Rohingya: Why Bangladesh is in a diplomatic fix over Saudi repatriation | DW | 15.01.2021

-Riyadh has urged Bangladeshi to take back some 54,000 Rohingya that are currently residing in Saudi Arabia.
+Riyadh has urged Bangladesh to take back some 54,000 Rohingya that are currently in Saudi Arabia.
 But agreeing to this would complicate Bangladesh's Rohingya repatriation talks with Myanmar.

 Bangladeshi foreign minister told DW that many Rohingya bribed Bangladeshi officials to get the country's passports

-In a recent interview with DW, Bangladeshi Foreign Minister A K Abdul Momen said that authorities in Dhaka could provide legal documents to some of the Rohingya that are living in Saudi Arabia.
+In a recent interview with DW, Bangladeshi Foreign Minister A K Abdul Momen said that authorities in Dhaka could provide legal documents to some of the Rohingya that live in Saudi Arabia.

 The Muslim Rohingya are an ethnic minority originating in Myanmar's Rakhine state.
 However, Myanmar refuses to recognize them as citizens.
 For decades, the Rohingya have fled from persecution to other countries, most of them to neighboring Bangladesh.